fragarco/abasm/docs/en/abasm.md

 WinApe uses the symbol '@' to mark **macro local labels** but that symbol is used by ABASM to represent the current instruction's memory address too.
 As a result, ABASM departs from WinApe in this point.

+If a macro is defined twice, ABASM uses the latest processed definition.
+However, it is also possible to use the directive `MDELETE symbol` to ensure that a current macro definition is not longer available.

 ### LIMIT

 - LIMIT memory_address